jwworth/til/svg/install-svgo-with-reasonable-defaults.md

 svgo --config svgo.config.js input.svg --output output.svg
 ```

-This reduces my SVG's by about ~25%, without changing their presentation.
+This reduces my SVG's file size by about ~25%, without changing its
-There's an issue on the SVGO repo where this default is discussed a length.
+presentation.
+There's an issue on the SVGO repo where this default is discussed
+at length.